 Colorado creates a “bill of rights” for farmworkers

-One of the biggest triumphs of Colorado’s historic legislative session is the “Farmworkers’ Bill of Rights,” a law that will overhaul protections for Colorado farm laborers.
-Because agriculture workers have historically been excluded from many rights that other working people enjoy, they experience disproportionate poverty and fatal work injuries.
+One of the biggest triumphs of Colorado's historic legislative session is the "Farmworkers’ Bill of Rights," a law that will overhaul protections for Colorado farm laborers.
+Because agriculture workers have historically been excluded from many rights that other working people enjoy, they experience disproportionate levels of poverty and fatal work injuries.

 California, New York, and Washington have made significant strides to protect farm laborers, but no state has enacted a policy as comprehensive as Colorado's new law.
 The Farmworkers’ Bill of Rights will require that farmworkers be paid the state minimum wage—$12.32 per hour—rather than the federal rate of $7.25.
 The legislation will also ensure that Colorado's nearly 40,000 farmworkers receive overtime pay, have the right to organize, and can take meal breaks and rest periods.